adatamonk/cdn-create-a-node/README.md

 then provde it's ssh git and node name for <ssh git repo for healthcheck> <name of node> above

-there is a sample healthcheck in this repo `cdn-node-healthcheck.sh.sample`
+there is a sample healthcheck in this repo `healthcheck.sh.sample`

 ------------------------------------------------------------
 What Hasppens: